Jack Suwinski Preview, Player Props: Pirates vs. Braves

 - The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- Braves pitchers combine to give up 149 home runs (1.1 per game), the second-fewest in the league.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (150 total, 1.1 per game).

+- Dodd starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 25-year-old lefty.

 © 2023 Data Skrive.
 All rights reserved.